-3 to 5 days
+5 to 7 days

 Click any analyte name for additional clinical information, including reference ranges, specimen collection, stability and rejection criteria.

+List price applies when filing with insurance or Medicare, or when billing a patient directly.
 Prompt payment pricing applies when billing to a physician account or prepayment is received with the test.

 Doctor's Data offers profiles containing multiple analytes. *Multiple analytes may be billed under a single CPT code.
 Many analytes can be ordered individually.
 Pricing may vary.
 Click on a specific analyte for more information or read our detailed billing and payment policies.